 Made from the finest fibres of the pineapple leaf, piña is a diaphanous fabric fashionable in 19th-century Philippine colonial society .

-The textile comes from the pineapple plant (Ananas comosus or A. sativa), native to Central and South America, which was introduced to Asia in the 16th-century by the Portuguese and the Spanish.
-As early as 1586, according to the Manila bishop’s report of 1586 (Salazar, 34), the fruits were sent to the Philippines from China.
+The pineapple plant (Ananas comosus or A. sativa), native to Central and South America, was introduced to Asia in the 16th-century by the Portuguese and the Spanish.
+As early as 1586, (Salazar, 34), the fruits were sent to the Philippines from China.
 As for pineapple leaves being a source of useful fibres, this was known in India (Boitard, 107), presumably long before it was known in the Philippines.
 Leaves from similar plants such as maguey and some bromeliads were also valued for their fibres in parts of America (Bailey, 291).
 In the Philippines, there is mention of woven textiles using natural plant fibres from abaca as early as the seventeenth century.
 (Castro, 66 )

 To date, documentary evidence of textile produced from piña is found no earlier than the nineteenth century, when industrialized countries conducted research on useful fibers around the globe.
 In 1820 a French expedition to the tropics brought Samuel Perrottet, a horticulturist of the Jardine des Plantes (Paris), to Manila where he discovered piña cloth.
 Perrotet claimed that the fibres came from a new species of pineapple with long leaves and an excellent fruit.
 He named it Bromelia pigna (Perrottet, 15).